daveholst/day-planner/README.md

 ## dayPlanner Class

-I have created Day planner class that can take arguments to change the initial generation of the object.
+I have created a dayPlanner class that can take arguments to change the initial generation of the object.
 A time slot will finish one second before the start of the next. in the example above, the first slot would be from 9:00:00am to 9:59:59am.
 Planner objects can be created using the following syntax:\
 `let myDay = new DayPlanner(<start-time-string>, <end-time-string>, <time slot in mins>);`

 Example: